 It takes just under three hours to complete a full charge cycle with the provided microUSB charging cable.
 When we subjected the speaker to a constant output at 50% volume, it lasted just 7 hours, 15 minutes.
 For parties and outdoor activities, volume will likely be cranked to 60%, if not more, resulting in a greater dip in battery life.

 How does the Bose SoundLink Color II sound?

 The speaker does a fine job of reproducing audio accurately enough, except when it comes to sub-bass frequencies.
-Most all standalone portable speakers struggle with low notes.
+Most small standalone speakers struggle with low notes.
 Bose tries to sneak around this shortcoming with the SoundLink Color II’s passive radiators, which is clever, but results in unclear audio when the volume exceeds 60% or so.
 Even still, the sound quality is very impressive given the speaker’s diminutive size.

 When taking the speaker outside, the mids get lost due to auditory masking.
 Environmental noises skew our perception of sound.
 Since the human brain has limited auditory bandwidth, it lops off seemingly imperceptible information.
 Though this is important for survival reasons, it’s not great for the speaker’s perceived sound quality.

 Lows, mids, highs

 Him & I, an autobiographical radio hit by G-Eazy and Halsey relies on sub-bass production to keep the bassline of the song.
 However, these notes aren’t reproduced loudly enough by the speaker.
 The end result is a quiet sub-bass with amplified bass notes that mask the mids.

 Despite how the inaccurate bass response affects the midrange notes, Halsey’s vocal fry is audible during her parts.
 This is especially apparent when Halsey sings the hook of chorus, “in the end, it’s him and I.” Her pitch lowers ever so slightly as she sings, “I,” and the speaker conveys this subtle change.